pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 Well, the scary answer is ... there is __nothing__ stopping you from doing whatever you want to a Python object.
-You can add, remove, and modify attribute at will.
+You can add, remove, and modify attributes at will.
 You can even replace the methods of an existing object if you like: